bushome/ark-cloud-storage-no-overflow/README.md

 }
 ```

+There are two different "missing config" situations worth keeping separate here:

-**If you skip this, the app won't error on `MySQL` — it'll quietly default to a local SQLite file instead of your MySQL database.** That's intentional zero-config behavior for solo players (see below), but it means an existing MySQL self-hoster who forgets this file won't get an obvious failure, just a quietly empty new database.
-Double-check this file is actually in place before you trust a fresh install.
-Note that `MySQL.User`, `MySQL.Password`, and `MySQL.Database` are hard-required with no safe default if `UseMySQL: true` — the app will fail validation loudly on boot if these are missing, rather than silently proceeding. `Auth.RegisterClusters` has no such requirement — see the SQLite section below and the Installation steps for how to register a cluster with zero pre-configuration.
+- **No `config.json` at all, or `UseMySQL` left `false`/unset**: the app quietly defaults to a local SQLite file instead of erroring.
+That's intentional zero-config behavior for solo players (see below) — but it also means an existing MySQL self-hoster who simply forgets to drop this file in won't get an obvious failure on boot, just a quietly empty new SQLite database sitting where they expected MySQL.
+Worth double-checking this file is actually in place before you trust a fresh install.
+- **`UseMySQL: true`, but `MySQL.User`/`MySQL.Password`/`MySQL.Database` missing**: the opposite behavior — the app fails validation loudly on boot rather than silently proceeding with blank credentials. `Auth.RegisterClusters` has no such requirement and can be left empty entirely — see the SQLite section below and the Installation steps for how to register a cluster with zero pre-configuration.

 `ConnectionLimit` is this project's own pool-size knob — the equivalent of upstream's `?connection_limit=N` on `DATABASE_URL`, if you're coming from there.
 It's optional: leave it out and the `mariadb` driver's own default (10) applies instead.
 Large clusters will likely want it set explicitly — `50` is what this project's own production cluster runs with, given multiple crafting stations hitting the same box concurrently.